mrumkovskis/tresql/docs/language-quide.md

 ```

 ### <a name="wiki-nesting-selects-with-in"/> Nesting selects with IN and EXISTS
-You can specify a nested IN query in ONQL, just as you would specify a nested IN query in SQL WHERE clause:
+You can specify a nested IN query in TreSQL, just as you would specify a nested IN query in SQL WHERE clause:
 ```
 dept [
       deptno in (